 I hope this part gave you an idea, how to design the sensor board.
 Instead of a complex design, I use something simple and reliable and solve smaller problems in software.

 In the next part, I will talk about the controller board.
 It will complete the electronic design, host the microcontroller and stepper motor driver.
+As stated at the begin of this series, I have no plans to provide ready made controller boards for the device.
+Therefore it may take a while until the next part is released.
+If it does, it will contain details about the controller I personally built and tested.

 If you have any questions, missed information, or simply want to provide feedback, feel free to comment below. 😄